oVirt/ovirt-site/source/develop/dev-process/working-with-gerrit.html.md

 # Working with oVirt Gerrit

-Gerrit is a web-based code review system, facilitating online code reviews for projects using the Git version control system.
-Gerrit makes reviews easier by showing changes in a side-by-side display, and allowing inline comments to be added by any reviewer.
+Gerrit is a web-based code review system that uses the Git version control system.
+Gerrit makes it easy to review code by showing changes in a side by side display, allowing inline comments to be added by any reviewer.
-We use Gerrit in the oVirt project in order to review new commits, as it easily enables adding comments, suggestions, ask questions, and etc.
+In the oVirt project we use Gerrit to review new commits.
+With Gerrit, it's easy to add comments and suggestions, ask questions, and more.
-The following sections are a step-by-step manual to set up a Gerrit environment in your development environment.
+In the following sections you will find a step-by-step directions for setting up Gerrit in your development environment.

 To get started, go to [gerrit.ovirt.org.](http://gerrit.ovirt.org)

-## Registering as a user
+## Registering as a User

-First of all you need to register as a new user to [gerrit](http://gerrit.ovirt.org).
-You can do that by using any OpenID provider:
+You can register as a user with any OpenID provider.
+Alternatively, sign in with:

+* Gerrit or Google OAuth 2.0
-*   Login page shows Google and Yahoo
+* Your Launchpad or Yahoo IDs
-*   Any fedora FAS account can login as well via
+* Any fedora FAS account, using: &lt;username&gt;.id.fedoraproject.org

-&lt;username&gt;.id.fedoraproject.org

-Once you register, choose your username for the Gerrit system - this is the username you will use later in your SSH configuration: Settings --> HTTP Password
+Once you log in, choose a Gerrit username.
+The same username will be used for SSH configuration (Settings --> HTTP Password).

-## SSH configuration
+## SSH Configuration

-### Set SSH keys in Gerrit settings
+### Setting up SSH Keys

-*   On your local machine, create a set of SSH keys (if you don't already have one) via
+If you don’t have a set of SSH keys, open the terminal on your local machine and enter the following:

 ssh-keygen -t rsa

-*   Ensure that your private RSA key is in ~/.ssh and that the permissions on the .ssh directory are sufficiently restrictive (typically, the directory .ssh should have permissions 700, and the file .ssh/id_rsa should have the permissions 600).
+Ensure that your private RSA key is located at ~/.ssh and that the permissions on the .ssh directory are sufficiently restrictive.
+Typically, the .ssh directory should have permissions set to 700, and the file .ssh/id_rsa should have the permissions set to 600.

+To allow SSH to access Gerrit, update the SSH public key via Gerrit settings:

+* In the top right corner, click your username, and select Settings > SSH public keys.
-*   Update via Gerrit settings the SSH public key to allow SSH to Gerrit - in the SSH Public Keys settings, copy and paste the contents of your public key file (typically id_rsa.pub) into the text box shown.
+* Copy and paste the contents of your public key file (typically id.rsa.pub) into the provided text box.

-### Define Gerrit in ~/.ssh/config
+### Defining Gerrit in ~/.ssh/config

       Host gerrit.ovirt.org
          HostName gerrit.ovirt.org